 “Make me,” Da’Quarius said, taking his apron off.

 “Shaddup!”
-Paulie exclaimed.
-“The both of yous!
+Paulie exclaimed, “the both of you!
 I gotta think this out.
 What I wouldn’t give to be alone with my thoughts right about now.”

 Helen looked at the designs of the tile on the floor.
 Green square.
 White square.
 Green square.
 White square.
 Green square.
 Missing square.
 Green square.
 White square.
 She took off her glasses and rubbed her eyes.
 She had just finished yelling for Rose, and her voice was shot.
 Rose couldn’t hear her outside, and the minutes slowly ticked by.

-“I always knew I’d die on the toilet,” Helen said.
+“I always knew I’d die on the toilet,” she said.
 “You hear that, reaper!
-You got me!
-Dead to rights on the shitter.
+You got me; dead to rights on the shitter.
 Come and claim me!”

 Helen waited with no response.
 “That’s what I thought,” she said under her breath.
 “Pansy.”